1. Who these Terms are between

 - Consent for marketing communications to viewers who submit your forms.

-- Anything else your local law requires of you in your role as the data controller of your viewers’ data, as further described in our Privacy Policy.
+- Anything else your local law requires of you in your role as the data controller of your viewers’ data, as further described in our Privacy Policy and Data Processing Addendum.

 9. Third-party integrations